DEV Community

 Enter fullscreen mode Exit fullscreen mode

 It first asks for your app's name.
 I put auth-actix-web-sveltekit.
 If you don't provide a name, it'll generate one for you.
 I accepted other defaults.
-It will then ask if you will like to provision a PostgreSQL database and Redis for your app.
+It will then ask if you would like to provision a PostgreSQL database and Redis for your app.
 Please type y.
 It will provision them and display their credentials.
 It will also help you set DATABASE_URL and REDIS_URL automatically.

 NOTE: Please, ensure you copy the Database credentials shown to you because you won't get to see them again.